Abercrombie

 a lower margin turns a cheap stock into a peak-earnings stock

-fashion-cycle volatility
+Fashion-cycle volatility

 earnings predictability is 10 / 100 and price stability is 10 / 100. in plain english: when trends shift, this stock rarely drifts. it jumps.